 Credit cards are accepted at major hotels and commercial establishments.
-There are limited ATM facilities.
+There are limited ATMs.
 ATMs are available on Rarotonga and Aitutaki.
-Check with your bank to make sure that your Australian cards will work overseas.
+Check with your bank to make sure that your cards will work overseas.

 Safety and security

-The crime rate is low but tourists are sometimes targeted by thieves.
-Unattended items on the beach or in unsecured storage, including items stored in scooters/motorcycles, are a particular target.
+The crime rate is low but thieves sometimes target tourists.
+Unattended items on the beach or in unsecured storage, including items in scooters/motorcycles, are a particular target.
 Assaults of tourists are occasionally reported.

 - Carry only what you need.
 Leave other valuables, including your passport, in a secure location.